zlataovce/takenaka/README.md

 The command-line to build a [mappings.cephx.dev](https://mappings.cephx.dev) clone would look something like this:
 `java -jar generator-web-cli-<latest version here>.jar --server -v 1.20.2 -v 1.20.1 ... (more versions follow)`

+#### `--namespace` option

+This option allows you to specify a custom namespace subset and preference ordering.
+Useful if you want to build an instance for only modding mappings for example.

+For the Fabric toolchain, you would specify something along the lines of `-n yarn -n intermediary`, that resolves only the Yarn and Intermediary mappings, with Yarn names used for the links/overview pages/... and Intermediary being a fallback that is used if a Yarn name is not present.
+Both namespaces will still be shown as usual on class detail pages.

+*The `source` (obfuscated) namespace is always implicitly appended last.*

+By default, all available namespaces are used (`mojang, spigot, yarn, searge, intermediary`).

+#### `--ancestryNamespace` option

+This option allows you to select a subset of defined namespaces (`--namespace` choices or its default), which will be used for ancestry computation.
+This option is more advanced and most users won't need to use it, the default suffices for most cases.

+By default, the `mojang, spigot, searge, intermediary` namespaces are used, minus ones that haven't been defined (`--namespace` choices or its default).

 #### `--javadoc` option